 All foreign net sales are in The Children's Place International segment, while certain foreign expenses related to our buying operations are allocated between the two segments.

 Key Capabilities

-Our objective is to sell high quality, value priced, trend right children's merchandise.
+Our objective is to sell high quality, value priced, trend right children's merchandise across our Family of Brands.
 Our merchandise assortment offers one stop shopping across apparel, footwear, and accessories.

 Merchandising Strategy